awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 The following updates were released in April 2020:

 #### Telephony<a name="april20-telephony"></a>
 + Added early media support for outbound phone calls\.
 Enabled by default, an agent hears tones and audio messages played by phone companies—such as busy signals, failure to connect errors, or other informational messages—through their headset or audio device\.
-For more information, see [Step 3: Telephony options](amazon-connect-instances.md#get-started-telephony) in the [Create an Amazon Connect instance](amazon-connect-instances.md) topic\.
+For more information, see [Step 3: Set telephony](amazon-connect-instances.md#get-started-telephony) in the [Create an Amazon Connect instance](amazon-connect-instances.md) topic\.
 + Added the `barge-in-enabled` session attribute to the [Get customer input](get-customer-input.md) block so customers can interrupt Amazon Lex bots with their voice\.

 ### March 2020 Update<a name="mar20-release-notes"></a>